ckitzman/Compound-Mortgage/README.md

-# Python-Compound-Mortgage
+# Compound-Mortgage
-'''
-Python - Calculate your mortgage over a designated period of time
+*Calculate your mortgage over a designated period of time
-'''

 principal = #initial investment interestRate = #interestrate